Tardsquad/tardsquad-discord-bot/README.md

 $ poetry install
 ```

 * Set up envionment.
-Fetch the bot token from the bot tab in the [tardsquad-discord-bot](https://discord.com/developers/applications/921085762190057532/bot) application in the Discord developer portal.
+We must make sure to only use the staging envionment so that our local runs don't endup in production the server.
+Fetch the bot token from the bot tab in the [tardsquad-discord-bot-staging](https://discord.com/developers/applications/921085762190057532/bot) application in the Discord developer portal.
 Either set this as as an envionmental variable together with the guild (server name), or more preffered in the git-ignored `.env` file in the project directory:
 ```console
 $ echo "DISCORD_TOKEN=the-token" > .env
 ```